-A different process exists with the LPA in that you now have to register it with the court even if the person still has mental capacity and there must also be a certificate from prescribed people who can confirm that the person understands the LPA and there has been no undue pressure put on them.
-In other words it acts as a safety net for those people who can be vulnerable.
+An LPA needs to be registered with the Court even if the person still has mental capacity.
+There must also be a certificate from prescribed people who can confirm that the person understands the LPA, and there has been no undue pressure put on them.
+In other words, it acts as a safety net for those people who can be vulnerable.

-According to the Alzheimer’s Society, more than 1 million people in the UK will have dementia by 2025 and 1 in 5 people over 85 already suffers from it.
-With the most simplest of tasks becoming virtually impossible to do, it seems that a little bit of planning ahead to get a power of attorney in place is not a bad idea for all of us.
+According to a report in 2019 commissioned by the Alzheimer’s Society, there are over 900,000 people with dementia in the UK, with this figure expected to increase by around 210,000 a year.
+They also report that it doesn’t just affect older people; over 42,000 people under 65 in the UK are also living with this disease.
+With the most simple of tasks becoming virtually impossible to do, it seems that planning ahead to get a Power of Attorney in place is not a bad idea for all of us.